vlmlee/Wordle-Dapp/README.md

 npm run deploy-wordle-and-create-puzzle-on-sepolia
 ```

-to deploy the smart contract on the Sepolia testnet and to create a new Wordle puzzle.
+To deploy the smart contract on the Sepolia testnet and to create a new Wordle puzzle.
 The console will print out the deployer's wallet
 address and the contract's deployed address when the script finishes.

 To create a new Wordle puzzle, run: